ericbruckner/chemVAE/README.md

 - Train the VAE
 - Load a VAE for the generation of new molecules

-main.py is the main script that lets you do all the above as shown by the example (https://github.com/ericbruckner/chemVAE/blob/main/examples/example.ipynb)
+main.py is the main script that lets you do all the above as shown by the example (https://github.com/ericbruckner/chemVAE/blob/main/examples/example.ipynb).

+## Acknowledgements
 This project is inspired by the work of the Aspuru-Guzik research group in VAEs (https://pubs.acs.org/doi/10.1021/acscentsci.7b00572) and string-based representations of molecules (https://iopscience.iop.org/article/10.1088/2632-2153/aba947).